Szmelc-INC/Sigma-L/README.md

 ### Some other details:
 > SigmaⓁ uses port `2137` as default communication's port \
 > If Host has DDNS configured, it is possible to connect to a domain like `szmelc.com` instead of IP adress \
-> Make sure Host has firewall rule allowing port `2137` as well as know's it's `public IP` adress (ipv4, ipv6 or domain name)
+> Make sure Host has firewall rule allowing port `2137` as well as know's it's `public IP` adress (ipv4, ipv6 or domain name) \
+> SigmaⓁ uses serializing RSA keypairs for encryption / decryption of most traffic. \
+> It's actually possible to connect more clients to single host in single chatroom.

 ## Usage:
 0. Setup: